contentful/field-editors/packages/rich-text/README.md

 You will need to adapt your fork to work with v2.
 Here is a highlight of the major changes:

 1. Using Slate >= v0.80.0.
-If you're upgrading from < 0.50.x please check the library [migration guide](https://docs.slatejs.org/concepts/xx-migrating)
+If you're upgrading from < 0.50.x Please check the library [migration guide](https://docs.slatejs.org/concepts/xx-migrating)
 2. Using Plate as a plugin system.
 Plate is a powerful plugin system to make it easy to work with Slate.
-All of the existing rich text plugins were rewrote to use Plate.
-To learn more, please check Plate's [website][plate]
+All of the existing rich text plugins were rewritten to use Plate.
+To learn more, please check Plate's [website][plate].

 ## Credits

 This package is based on [Slate][slate] & [Plate][plate] and also borrows some of their code.
-Without them this project would not have been possible.
+Without them, this project would not have been possible.

 [slate]: https://www.slatejs.org/
 [plate]: https://plate.udecode.io/